jundalisay/superb/content/en/superphysics/solutions/ideology-matrix.md

 ![Socialism](https://cdn-images-1.medium.com/max/800/1*Fg8t-4HacALpwTF7Kq050w.jpeg)

 Because of Marx and Engels, socialism has since been defined to be the same as communism, very different from the socialism of the French Revolution.
+In reality the original socialism just means:
+- wages and benefits
+- coming to work on time
+- having job titles and specializations
+- etc.

-But the Cold war is more recent than the French Revolution, so it would be naive to hope that everyone can go back to the original French definition
+But the Cold war is more recent than the French Revolution, so it would be naive to hope that everyone can go back to the original French definition.

+## The Features of a Social Republic

 As a workaround, we've created a new term called [social networkism](/social/social-networkism) to bring back the original French idea (social) <!-- with the addition of the new concept of the soul of society (dialectical) --> which can manifest as a social network (networkism).
 It distances itself from anarchism or laissez-faire liberalism by espousing the unity of society over the unity of the self*.

 > *Recall that, in our system, <a href="/medical/idea-of-self">a person has 3 billion selves</a>.

 When systematized as a government, it becomes a 'social network republic' which we shorten to 'social republic' so that countries will be named 'The Social Republic of Wakanda' for example.
 This idea remains true to Socrates' Republic and the French Revolution which defined socialism to be in-between anarchism and monarchy, while clearly having private property.